 Eventually, Mes discovers that Thun has the secret ability to see and converse with ghosts.
 As the two of them communicate more, they develop an unconventional friendship over the years.
 Thun doesn't mind chatting with Mes in public, even if he gets strange glances for looking like he talks to himself.

 As Thun ages into a university student, he invites Mes to live at his dorm so that they can become roommates.
 This allows his deceased friend to leave the cemetery for the first time in decades.
-While the two of them develop a close bond, Thun’s university friends have noticed his odd behaviour lately.
-They can’t figure out why Thun keeps talking out loud to seemingly nobody.
+While the two of them develop a close bond, Thun's university friends have noticed his odd behaviour lately.
+They can't figure out why Thun keeps talking aloud to seemingly nobody.

 Mes has memory troubles after his death and cannot remember the details about his identity.
 Thun wants to help his roommate learn more about himself, especially since the two of them suspect that he didn't die from heart failure.
 The two of them dig deeper into the mysterious circumstances surrounding his death, as Mes regains his memories bit by bit.
 Their hope is that solving the case will give Mes closure and help him reincarnate to the next life.

 Mes is a ghost who died from a heart condition twenty years ago.
 Unable to reincarnate, he loitered around the cemetery for decades until Thun invited him to be his roommate.
 Mes doesn't remember much about his life before he died, and has no living family members that he knows of.
 However, he was apparently an intelligent student and a talented artist.

 Ohm Pawat Chittsawangdee (โอม ภวัต จิตต์สว่างดี)

 Thun is a friendly and enthusiastic university student, currently studying to become a lawyer.
 He has a unique ability to see and talk with ghosts from a young age.
 Known for being a slob, Thun doesn't like doing chores.
 He enjoys basketball as a hobby and plays on the school team with his friends.